vbd/Fieldnotes/golang.md

 - [Create GIFs on the fly with ffmpeg](https://github.com/theIYD/go-gif-maker)
 - [Cemetery Escape is a game that you can play in your terminal.](https://github.com/tom-on-the-internet/cemetery-escape)
 - [A CLI tool for importing and utilizing exported social media data from popular services on Hugo websites.](https://github.com/ttybitnik/diego)
+- A distributed, fault-tolerant task queue: https://github.com/hatchet-dev/hatchet
+- ClickUp is a Go-based CLI tool that fetches and organizes tasks from ClickUp using their API: https://github.com/halabito8/clickup-tasks/tree/master
+- boring: The `boring` SSH tunnel manager: https://github.com/alebeck/boring

 ## Learning by coding and contributing